pkdone/books-vue-flask-pymongo/README.md

 * Secure application with TLS and a Server certificate
 * Load test the Gunicorn/Flask/Python REST API to determine what throughput and average response latency is achievable
-* In the Gunicorn's OS service config, avoid the use of the file mask '000' for the domain socket
+* In the Gunicorn's OS service config, avoid the use of the file mask '000' for the Unix domain socket